margaridamadeira/DeepLearning_for_VIS-NIR_Spectra/README.md

 Please feel free to take a look around and see if you find anything useful for your own research.
 Be aware of possible bugs in the codes!!

-This repository will be continuoulsy updated.
+This repository will be continuously updated.
 At some point I'll also introduce a list of interesting online resources on these topics...

 My [ResearchGate profile](https://www.researchgate.net/profile/Dario_Passos).<br>